Most students yearn for that one-to-one time with a caring role model in the playroom. Primary Project is a life changing experience for our children.

 In response to COVID-19, we are pleased to share Guidelines for Program Implementation for the upcoming 2020-2021 school year.
 These guidelines are to be used in conjunction with the Best Practices Rubric.

-Also available is a flyer highlighting the importance of Primary Project given the current circumstances.
+A flyer highlighting the importance of Primary Project given the current circumstances is also available.
 This may help advocate for continuing the program even during these uncertain times.

 As your Primary Project team considers what implementation may look like in the coming school year, please know that your program consultant is available to provide support.
 Additionally, a variety of resources will be made available in the coming weeks.
 They will include such items as:

-- A collection of helpful resources on our web page shared by fellow programs
+- A collection of helpful resources on our website shared by fellow programs

 - Upcoming training opportunities and format